This policy may occasionally be updated by us so we suggest you re-review from time to time.

 In some instances, we may seek authorisation from the Information Commissioner’s Office (ICO) prior to a cross-border data transfer.

 Our website and online services are protected by firewalls and we have implemented security policies, rules and technical measures to protect the data in our control.
 These security measures are designed to prevent unauthorised access, improper use or disclosure, unauthorised modification and unlawful destruction or accidental loss.

 Any information you provide us with when using our services is stored centrally on secure cloud-based systems.
-Direct access to these databases is restricted to authorised personnel and their appointed agents only.
+Direct access to these databases are restricted to authorised personnel and their appointed agents only.
 We have taken every reasonable step to ensure that your personal data is held securely at all times, and that access to these are closely monitored.
 We use security measures to protect against the loss, misuse and alteration of data within our systems.

-Please be aware, however, that no internet or email transmission is ever fully secure or error-free.
+Please be aware however, that no internet or email transmission is ever fully secure or error free.
 You should take special care in deciding what personal data you send to us via email and keep this in mind when disclosing any personal data to us via the internet.

 7. Controlling your personal data

 Any personal data we collect from you or we generate as a result of your interaction with our systems and services belongs to you.
-Under the data protection laws in the UK you, therefore, have the right to know if your data is being processed, why and for how long.
+Under the data protection laws in the UK you therefore have the right to know if your data is being processed, why and for how long.
 This will include details of what categories of data we process (e.g. storing your name and contact details in a CRM system), whether your data has been disclosed to third parties and their identities, and how to raise a complaint with the Information Commissioner’s Office (ICO).